ForecastOS/investos/guides/off_the_shelf/investment_strategies.md

 ```

 For SPO specifically, if the optimization problem is unbounded, infeasible, or if there's an error with the solver, the `generate_trade_list` method will return a zero trade for all holdings for the given `t` datetime.

+## SPOTranches

+The `SPOTranches` strategy uses all of the same arguments as `SPO`.
+It also uses one additional (optional) argument for determining the holding period for each optimized tranche:

+-   `n_periods_held`: integer = 5

 ## Next: The Choice Is Yours